raw-labs/mxcp-project-deployment-template/README.md

 The template includes a modern task runner (`justfile.template`) that provides a standardized way to run common MXCP operations.
 This replaces scattered shell scripts with clean, documented tasks.

-### 3-Tiered Testing Architecture
+### 4-Tiered Testing Architecture

-The justfile implements a comprehensive testing strategy with three levels:
+The justfile implements a comprehensive testing strategy with four levels:

 | Level | Type | Purpose | Cost | When Run | Command |
 |-------|------|---------|------|----------|---------|